 We are committed to constantly improving the sustainability performance of our product portfolio, substituting critical substances and developing safe alternatives.
-In order to achieve this, we have set ourselves the following goal:
+In order to achieve this, we developed our roadmap process with the following targets:

-2023 target: Develop action plans for chemical end products that include more than 0.1% substances of very high concern (SVHCs).
+New: Roadmap 2024/26 target: Develop action plans for newly identified chemical end products that include more than 0.1% substances of very high concern (SVHCs).